-The Foundation takes a pragmatic approach to responsible investment and encourages further evolution in pursuit of continuous improvement.
-However, to ensure its portfolio is efficiently managed and highly diversified, the Foundation may invest via investment managers' pooled products.
+To ensure its portfolio is efficiently managed and highly diversified, the Foundation may invest via investment managers' pooled products.
 In doing so, the Foundation recognizes that:

 - the Foundation has limited influence over the ownership of securities within such pooled products; and - at times, there may be ownership in securities of entities or activities that some stakeholders may not approve of.
 There is often no cost-effective way of identifying and excluding these investments from the vast investment universe.